Table of Contents

 While some workers might be more effective, others might lose their job.
 In fact, a study by Forrester Research estimates that RPA could eliminate 230 million workers, almost 9% of the global workforce.
 Hence the question: do businesses have a replacement plan in place?
 Perhaps these employees will simply be out of work.

 But the disadvantages can also come to companies.
-In fact, these softwares can be expensive, making them exclusive.
-Also, they can be difficult to implement in the system, hence making more of a disadvantage.
-These softwares can be time and resource consuming, so not necessarily a great idea for every company.
+In fact, this software can be expensive, making them exclusive.
+Also, they can be difficult to implement in the system, hence making it more of a disadvantage.
+This software can be time and resource-consuming, so not necessarily a great idea for every company.